454A-FinOps-FRB-EP-LZ/FinOps_Notes_Updates/Proposal.md

 3. are able to pass load tests; these test the scalability of the rules and whether they can handle different amounts of load
 4. are able to pass soak tests; these test the stability of the scaling and whether they can within stand high load for an extended duration of time

-## additional features beyond the three pieces above if time permits
+## Additional features beyond the three pieces above if time permits
 Latency and fault tolerance: Establish a failover strategy for transactions that fail during peak testing that prevents lost of business due to high demand leveraging a queue driven structure (e.g. Netflix Hystrix)

 ## Technologies required/used for development